-273. Plaintiffs bring this Complaint as a class action pursuant to Fed.
+250. Plaintiffs bring this Complaint as a class action pursuant to Fed.
 R. Civ.
 P. 23(a), 23(b)(2), and 23(b)(3) on behalf of the Individual Plaintiffs and similarly situated individuals in three putative classes: the Title VI Class, the ECOA Black Student Class, and the ECOA Female Student Class.

-274. Plaintiffs Aljanal Carroll, Claudia Provost Charles, and Tareion Fluker request that this Court certify a Title VI Class, consisting of all Black students who enrolled in and/or began classes for Walden's DBA program between August 1, 2008 and January 31, 2018 and were charged for and successfully completed more than the number of capstone-level credits that Walden stated were required at the time they enrolled.
-Plaintiffs Carroll, Charles, and Fluker are all members of the class they seek to represent.
+251. Plaintiffs Aljanal Carroll and Claudia Provost Charles request that this Court certify a Title VI Class, consisting of all Black students who enrolled in and/or began classes for Walden's DBA program between August 1, 2008 and January 31, 2018 and were charged for and successfully completed more than the number of capstone-level credits that Walden stated were required at the time they enrolled.
+Plaintiffs Carroll and Charles are both members of the class they seek to represent.
 The Title VI Class asserts claims under Title VI, 42 U.S.C. § 2000d et seq.

-275. Plaintiffs Charles and Fluker further request that this Court certify pursuant to Fed.
+252. Plaintiff Charles further requests that this Court certify pursuant to Fed.
 R. Civ.
 P. 23(c)(5) the ECOA Black Student Class, a subclass of all Black students who enrolled in and/or began classes for Walden's DBA program between August 1, 2008 and January 31, 2018, were charged for and successfully completed more than the number of capstone-level credits that Walden stated were required at the time they enrolled, and applied for and/or received student loans to pay for some or all of their Walden education.
-Plaintiffs Charles and Fluker are members of the subclass they seek to represent.
+Plaintiff Charles is a member of the subclass she seeks to represent.
 The ECOA Black Student Class asserts claims under ECOA, 15 U.S.C. § 1691 et seq.

-276. Plaintiffs Charles, Fair, and Fluker request that this Court certify pursuant to Fed.
+253. Plaintiffs Charles and Fair request that this Court certify pursuant to Fed.
 R. Civ.
 P. 23(c)(5) the ECOA Female Student Class, a class of all Female students who enrolled in and/or began classes for Walden's DBA program between August 1, 2008 and January 31, 2018, were charged for and successfully completed more than the number of capstone-level credits that Walden stated were required at the time they enrolled, and applied for and/or received student loans to pay for some or all of their Walden education.
-Plaintiffs Charles, Fair, and Fluker are members of the subclass they seek to represent.
+Plaintiffs Charles and Fair are members of the subclass they seek to represent.
 The ECOA Female Student Subclass asserts claims under ECOA, 15 U.S.C. § 1691 et seq.